DocumentationDevice interactionBeginner's guidesExchange data with the device

 const command = new GetAppAndVersionCommand();

-Device actions define a succession of commands to be sent to the device.
+Device actions define a sequence of commands to be sent to the device.
+They’re useful for complex operations that require user interaction, like opening an app and performing operations within it.

 import {